 - Charging more than the advertised price on line 1(a) of the contract;

-- Dividing down payments into smaller amount to pay later.
+- Dividing down payments into smaller amounts to pay later.

 If you believe that you are a victim of auto fraud, call the car fraud lawyers at Consumer Action Law Group, (818) 254-8413 to have your case evaluated by an auto attorney today.
 Experienced auto fraud lawyers at Consumer Action Law Group provide free consultations and accept auto fraud cases on a contingency fee basis, which means very little is required from you to file the case.
 Don’t let your auto dealer rip you off!
 Call today: 818-254-8413 and talk to a skilled auto lawyer for free.